SciViews/SciViews.github.source/content/svbox/config.md

 ![An exemple if SciViews Box applications installation and reinstallation.](../../images/svbox/svbox-sv-icon.png)

 Note that, if you don't see the `Sv` icon at the top right in your SciViews Box, it means it is not correctly preinstalled.
-Install the **Lats Update** from the link at left.
-If you don't how to do, see [SciViews Box applications](../apps).
+Install the **Last Update** from the link at left.
+If you don't how to do, see [SciViews Box Applications](../apps).

 TODO: explain the various features in the configuration dialog box...